uclaacm/hothXI-workshops/intro-to-git/gitDemo/README.md

  Now you have your own GitHub account.
 Yay!!

 ## Git Workflow
 Next up we are going to be going over the Git workflow.
-More specficially, the three main states.
+More specifically, the three main states.

 First up is the **working directory**!
 The working directory is all of the files on your personal device.
 Think of it as the project folder on your computer that you use when working on a project.
 But how does this relate to Git?
-Well, you need to tell Git to track the changes on the files on your working directory!
+Well, you need to tell Git to track the changes on the files in your working directory!
 And that leads up to the second state!

 Next up is the **Staging Area**!
 The staging area will hold all of the changes that git will include in the next snapshot/commit.
 Imagine you have been working on your code and made changes to a file.
-Next you want to save these new changes to your remote repo.
+Next, you want to save these new changes to your remote repo.
 The staging area is the intermediate area between where you make changes to files, or the working directory, and the actually Git repo, where changes are permanently recorded.

 The third state is the **Repository**, I told you we would be referencing repos a lot!
 As mentioned earlier, the repo is where all of the changes will be permanently stored.
 Now you can access and reference these snapshots at any time.
 Yay!